apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Register-Blocks.md

 Hardware peripherals often group related registers together.
 Swift MMIO supports this organization through nested register blocks, allowing you to create hierarchical structures that match your hardware's design.

-Let's enhance our UART example by grouping the control-related registers into their own block:
+Let's enhance the UART example by grouping the control-related registers into their own block:

 ```swift
 import MMIO